b2ns/simpleX/README.md

               unpack index1 index2 ... or unpack *

      'q' or 'quit' or 'exit'      exit simpleX

+     'gs'                         git status
+     'ga'                         git add
+     'gc'                         git commit -m
+     'gp'                         git push origin master
+     'gg'                         do all the stuff above in one word

 ### help
     1.the initial path will be the current path,you can start with other path by doing :